Change or amend an environmental authority

 To amend an EA where the Department of Environment and Science (DES) is your administering authority (the organisation that issued your original EA), you can:

-- complete the EA amendment and pay the application fee by credit card online through Connect at environment.des.qld.gov.au/connect
+- for an ERA other than ERA 13A, complete the EA amendment and pay the application fee by credit card online through Online Services

-- request the form Application to amend an environmental authority (ESR/2015/1733) by emailing email@example.com or phoning 1300 130 372 (and selecting option 4).
-Submit the application form, any supporting material and a cheque or money order for the application fee to DES, using the postal address provided on the form.
+- for any other ERA, complete an Application to amend an environmental authority (ESR/2015/1733) (DOCX, 198KB) and submit the application form, any supporting material and the application fee to DES using the postal details provided on the form.

-If the Department of Agriculture and Fisheries (DAF) is your administering authority, you can request the form Application to amend an environmental authority (ESR/2015/1733) by emailing firstname.lastname@example.org or phoning 13 25 23.
-Submit the application form, any supporting material and the application fee to DAF, using the postal address provided on the form.
+If the Department of Agriculture and Fisheries (DAF) is your administering authority, complete an Application to amend an environmental authority (ESR/2015/1733) (DOCX, 198KB) and submit the application form, any supporting material and the application fee to DAF, using the details provided on the form.

-If your administering authority is DES or DAF, your application fee will be $327.60.
-There is an additional assessment fee of 30% of the annual fee for a 'major' amendment (this is the annual fee for the EA before it has been amended).
+If your administering authority is DES or DAF, your application fee will be $355.30.
+Where an assessment level decision determines that the application is for a major amendment, an additional assessment fee is also payable.
+For ERA 13A – Commercial cropping and horticulture in the Great Barrier Reef catchment, the assessment fee for a major amendment is $219.20.
+For all other ERAs, the assessment fee for a major amendment is 30% of the annual fee (this is the annual fee for the EA before it has been amended).
 You can find more information on this fee below.

 If your administering authority is a local government, contact the local government for details on the forms and fees that apply to your application.

-Read the guideline Major and minor amendments (ESR/2015/1684) (PDF, 143KB) for more information on the difference between major and minor amendments.
+Read the guideline Major and minor amendments (ESR/2015/1684) (PDF, 653KB) for more information on the difference between major and minor amendments.

 If your amendment is approved and a higher annual fee now applies to your EA, you must also pay a supplementary annual fee.
 You can find more information on this fee below.